 The 2022 Ford Maverick is much cheaper than the 2022 Hyundai Santa Cruz

 According to Consumer Reports, the Maverick is a much more affordable truck option than the Santa Cruz.
-The Ford starts at just under $20,000, while the Hyundai starts at almost $25,000.
+The Ford starts at a little over $20,000, while the Hyundai starts at almost $25,000.
 This means there’s a nearly $5,000 difference between the two compact pickup trucks base trims.

 The price difference between their top trims is even more noticeable.
-A fully loaded Maverick will cost almost $26,000, but a fully loaded Santa Cruz will be over $40,000.
-That’s a price difference of about $14,000.
+A fully loaded Maverick will cost close to $40,000, but a fully loaded Santa Cruz will be over $40,000.

 The Ford Maverick has a much better fuel economy